rbgreenway3rd/music-share/README.md

 # Music Share App

 This is a simple music sharing application built for practicing Material UI and Emotion styling.
+The application itself has minimal functionality.
+Therefore, the main purpose of this application is for practicing UI/UX design

 ## NOTE: